 If you do not treat cast iron with care, you risk shattering or cracking the skillet.
 Avoid placing the pan in water while it is still hot; the temperature difference can damage the skillet by warping or cracking it.

 Additionally, use caution if you have a smooth, glass top range; you risk scratching the service, making it more difficult to clean.
-I have a glass top stove myself and we haven’t had any issues so just be careful and I think your stove will be okay.
+I have a glass top stove myself and we haven’t had any issues so just be careful and I think your stove will be OK.

 These skillets also have the potential to rust and have a low thermal conductivity; it may take a while to properly heat up a pan to cooking temperatures.
 The low thermal conductivity has a plus side since the pan will stay hot for longer.
 Be sure to use oven mitts whenever you’re picking up hot cast iron.